 When you’re ready to get started, select the button from the home page and indicate if you’re buying or refinancing a home.
 Based on your selection, you will be prompted to enter the application needed to receive a lending decision.
 Most pre-approvals are issued in as little as 3 minutes.

 Documents can be uploaded directly through the online portal.
-You can also e-sign most forms, link bank accounts, and sync tax return preparation software to make it easier for the lender to access the forms and information they need.
+You can also e-sign most forms, link bank accounts, and sync tax return preparation software to make it easier for the mortgage lender to access the forms and information they need.
 Plus, you won’t have to chase down and send in mountains of paperwork.

 Better.com Special Features